RetroAchievements/api-js/README.md

 ✅ &nbsp;Modular by design, and supports tree-shaking.
 ✅ &nbsp;Officially-supported, aligns 1:1 with the RAWeb API.
-✅ &nbsp;Backwards-compatible - easy migration path to API v2.
+✅ &nbsp;Backwards-compatible, easy migration path to API v2.
 ✅ &nbsp;Supports Node environments (14 and above).
-✅ &nbsp;Supports browsers.
 ✅ &nbsp;Ships with TypeScript support and types.
 ✅ &nbsp;Correctly maps types and properties from RAWeb PHP calls.
 ✅ &nbsp;Small, <3Kb.